-Heroin addiction is sweeping the nation at an alarming rate.
-Heroin addiction can begin after the use of other illegal drugs, but it can also begin through the use of doctor-prescribed opioid painkillers.1 As prescription painkillers become increasingly difficult to find, heroin has regained its foothold in American culture, suburban homes, and urban neighborhoods.
+Heroin addiction continues to be a serious problem in America.
+How does heroin addiction begin?
+Often in ways some people don’t realize.
+Heroin addiction can certainly begin after the use of other illegal drugs.
+However, it can also begin through the use of doctor-prescribed opioid painkillers.
+As prescription painkillers become increasingly difficult to find, heroin has gained a foothold in American culture.
+It affects all cultures, races and economic classes.
+For that reason, a heroin addiction treatment program can make the difference.

-Heroin abuse can cause a number of problems, including:
+Heroin use can cause a number of problems, including:

 - Lowered self-esteem